danielkhuu/ar-object-viewer/README.md

 ## Usage

-1. **Scan a Marker:** Point your mobile device's camera at the provided [ marker ]( https://raw.githubusercontent.com/AR-js-org/AR.js/master/data/images/hiro.png ).
+1. **Scan a Marker:** Point your mobile device's camera at the provided [ marker]( https://raw.githubusercontent.com/AR-js-org/AR.js/master/data/images/hiro.png ).
 The corresponding 3D model will appear in the AR view.
 2. **Switch Models:** Use the on-screen button to switch between different models.
 3. **Interact with Models:** Models can be interacted with based on the predefined functionality, such as rotating, scaling, or switching models.